 - Humidity conditions: Although we consider this parameter to have an impact on the aging process, ASTM D1980 considers that moisture «is not related to aging of the materials».

-The sterile barrier system that have been subjected to aging are evaluated for both physical properties and integrity to assess whether or not product properties were modified or adversely compromised compared to the unexposed one.
+The sterile barrier systems that have been subjected to aging are evaluated for both physical properties and integrity to assess whether or not product properties were modified or adversely compromised compared to the unexposed one.
 Mechanical tests such as tensile properties and other physical tests tailored to your specific needs should be considered at different time intervals during the accelerated aging process.

-Other test methods related to ASTM F1980
+Other Test Methods Related to ASTM F1980

 If you have any questions about the ASTM F1980 test or other material tests, we invite you to contact our material testing laboratory.
 We will be happy to answer your questions and help you with your testing requirements.